Matriarch Behind Siege Of Marawi Has Been Recruiting Child Soldiers To Promote Terror

 A 60-year-old woman has allegedly been funding the Maute group of militants that have held the city of Marawi under siege since May 23.

 Farhana Maute’s two sons, Omarkhayam and Abudallah, are the leaders of the Maute group.
-The group is tied to the Islamic State of Iraq and the Levant (ISIL) and Mrs. Maute had been funding the group’s activities when they took over the Philippine city.
+The group is tied to the Islamic State of Iraq and the Levant (ISIL), and Mrs. Maute had been funding the group’s activities when they took over the Philippine city.

 Marawi is a mostly Muslim city of 200,000 people in the southern part of the Philippines.
 A state of martial law was declared by President Rodrigo Duterte just after the beginning of the siege.

 The Philippine government maintains that the violent conflict with the militant group began after they received intelligence that the Maute brothers were in the area.
-Instead they spotted Isnilon Hapilon, the leader of another group affiliated with the ISIL and the Maute group and chaos ensued.
+Instead, they spotted Isnilon Hapilon, the leader of another group affiliated with the ISIL and the Maute group and chaos ensued.

 It is questionable whether or not Mrs. Maute’s two sons are still alive but she is keeping their mission, to raise the ISIL flag at the Lanao del Sur Provincial Capitol, alive with the help of child soldiers.